 In addition to his professional and academic credits, Hughes has performed in both concerts and fully staged productions at a number of summer music festivals.
 In 2011, he attended the Bay View Music Festival in Petoskey, Michigan and sang the role of Marco in Puccini’s Gianni Schicchi in addition to alternating the role of Marco and the Magistrate in Buoso’s Ghost, Michael Ching’s English-language sequel to the Puccini classic.
 In 2012, he worked at Opera in the Ozarks in Eureka Springs, Arkansas, appearing in every single performance of a summer-long rotating repertory of Die Zauberflöte, La Bohème, and A Little Night Music.
 In 2014, he made his DC metro area debut with Bethesda Summer Music Festival portraying Guglielmo in Mozart’s Così fan tutte.

 A gifted educator with a passion for passing music onto younger generations, Hughes has been involved with a great deal of operatic and theatre outreach.
+Most recently he sang Papageno in West Bay Opera's Opera in the Schools production of The Magic Flute, bringing Mozart's to hundreds of children throughout the Bay Area.
+The 2019/2020 season marked his first with Opera San José, performing throughout the year in the educational outreach production of Barab’s Little Red Riding Hood (Wolf/Woodsman).
 In the spring of 2017, he was seen by over twenty North Texas schools as the Man in the Yellow Hat in Plano Children's Theatre's touring production of Curious George and the Golden Meatball and also performed the role of The Grinch for the City of Grapevine's Carol of Light's 2017 Christmas extravaganza.
 In the 2014-2015 academic year, he sang the role of the Father in Peabody’s Opera Outreach production of Humperdinck’s Hansel and Gretel, which was performed at venues ranging from concert halls to elementary gymnasiums throughout the state of Maryland.
 While at Opera in the Ozarks, he sang a number of roles in an English translation of Ravel’s L’enfant et les Sortilèges in schools, libraries, and theaters throughout northwest Arkansas.
 In 2018 and 2019, Hughes toured with Shakespeare Dallas in their school outreach production What Visions Have I Seen exploring Shakespeare's contributions to the English language through scenes from A Midsummer Night's Dream.

 In 2016, Hughes graduated with a Master of Music in Voice Performance and Pedagogy from the Peabody Institute of Johns Hopkins University where he studied with acclaimed baritone William Sharp.
 In 2013, he received his Bachelor of Music Education from Oklahoma City University where he studied with tenor Jeffrey Picón.